-Agile Scrum methodology is an an effective method of developing products.
-It is an agile software development approach methodology built on iterative and incremental procedures.
-The scrum project management methodology allows companies to prioritize work.
+Agile Scrum methodology is something that probably does not exist according to many experts.
+Now, combining Agile with Scrum methodologies can be an an effective method of developing products and many organizations use based on what they think will work for them.
+Agile Scrum Methodology is an agile software development approach methodology built on iterative and incremental procedures.
+The scrum project management methodology allows companies to prioritize work and scale agile better.
 Be it critical work or divide it into chunks with similar tasks.

 This tends to be a controversial subject.
 When people talk about Agile Scrum methodology, they often do not mention agile or try not to “mix” the subjects.
 The way we see it.
 Agile is a general approach to software development.
 Scrum is a particular way of doing agile focused on scale.

 Scrum framework is adaptive, rapid, and creative.
 It is successful at delivering value to the client.
 But its primary goal is to meet customer needs by fostering open communication.